-TURE Between the signature of an economic aid agreement and 8。 the actual drawing of the credit there is a lapse of time which Varies widely from case to case(1).
-This results from the Procedure of "lines of credits" used first by the Soviet Union and increasingly followed by most of the European satellites and Communist China.
-Under this procedure, the initial credit agree-Sent indicates only the global figure put at the disposal of the Eecciving country sometimes identifying the projects in a general Eay, but without specifying the final use of the crelit.
-In a second stage, a clearer definition is worked out for the use of The credit in an implementation protocol usually listing projects In a third stage, contracts are signed between the Concerned.
-Felevant bloc state export agency and the appropriate organiz-Gre actually delivered.
-The "line of credit" gives the zeceiving country valuable indications for planning purposes of The total amount that may be anticipated for the years ahead.
-The Soviet bloc, derives propaganda advantages from the repeated Jublicity given at the various stages of the procedure to the pledged amount of aid.

-2 9.
-As a whole, the rate of actual utilisation of economic Waid extended has, in the past, never exceeded one-fifth of the Gotal accumulated credits and grants.
-By the end of 1960 about

-Gotal accumulated credits and grants.
-By the end of 1960 about 750 million of the economic credits extended by the bloc since (1) for instance, the \$100 million "line of credit" extended by the USSR to Indonesia in September 1956 had not started to be utilised before Spring 1958, and was still not used up at the end of 1960; similarly, the November 1956 \$126 million Soviet credit to India began to be drawn only in the second half of 1959 and was still far from exhausted at the end of 1960.
+- Between the signature of an economic aid agreement and the actual drawing of the credit there is a lapse of time which varies widely from case to case(1).
+This results from the procedure of "lines of credits" used first by the Soviet Union and increasingly followed by most of the European satellites and Communist China.
+Under this procedure, the initial credit agreement indicates only the global figure put at the disposal of the receiving country sometimes identifying the projects in a general way, but without specifying the final use of the credit.
+In a second stage, a clearer definition is worked out for the use of the credit in an implementation protocol usually listing projects concerned.
+In a third stage, contracts are signed between the relevant bloc state export agency and the appropriate organization in the receiving country.
+Finally, goods and/or services are actually delivered.
+The "line of credit" gives the receiving country valuable indications for planning purposes of the total amount that may be anticipated for the years ahead.
+The Soviet bloc, derives propaganda advantages from the repeated publicity given at the various stages of the procedure to the pledged amount of aid. - 9.
+As a whole, the rate of actual utilisation of economic aid extended has, in the past, never exceeded one-fifth of the total accumulated credits and grants.
+By the end of 1960 about \$750 million of the economic credits extended by the bloc since - (1) For instance, the \$100 million loan of credit extended by the USSR in 1956 and ratified by the Indonesian Parliament in 1958 was only about one-third utilised by the end of 1960; similarly, the November 1956, \$126 million Soviet credit to India actually stipulated that funds were not to be used until 1959 and was still far from exhausted at the end of 1960.
 On the other hand, the comparatively smaller credits extended by the European satellites had been drawn upon at a much faster rate as they were generally allocated to specific projects from the early stage.
-However, the pace of drawings on European satellite loans will probably slow down, as the satellites revert more and more to the procedure of the "line of credit in the second half of 1959 and was still far from exhausted revert more and more to the procedure of the "line of credit".
+However, the pace of drawings on European satellite loans will probably slow down, as the satellites revert more and more to the procedure of the line of credit.